Solar & Battery Calculator:

 • Total savings

-This calculator adds these to find your total savings
+This calculator adds these together to identify your total savings

 • Add a battery

-Adding a battery increases self-consumption by using stored solar energy at night, reducing your power bills even further.
+A battery allows you to store solar energy to use at night, reducing your power bills even further.
 But batteries will also extend your payback time.

 Change calculator